Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Anatomy of the CIPT Borel Function

-In the complex $t$-plane, see Fig.~\ref{fig:t-contour}, the circular path of the $x$-contour integration corresponds to an essentially straight line connecting the points $t_-$ and $t_+$ which are located in the negative real complex half plane on opposite sides of the real axis.
+In the complex $t$-plane, see Fig.~\ref{fig:t-contour}, the circular path of the $x$-contour integration corresponds to an essentially straight line connecting the points $t_-$ and $t_+$ (solid blue line) which are located in the negative real complex half plane on opposite sides of the real axis.
 The function $\tilde F$ can then be readily evaluated giving

 for real-valued $u$, where the term involving the Heaviside step function $\Theta$ arises due to the cut of the incomplete $\Gamma$-function along the negative real axis in its second argument.
+To the best of our knowledge the analytic result of Eq.~(\ref{eq:BorelFOPT4}) has not been given in the literature before.
 As can be seen from the leading asymptotics for the incomplete $\Gamma$-function when its second argument becomes large $\Gamma(\alpha,z\to\infty)\simeq z^{\alpha-1}e^{-z}$, we have $\tilde F\sim e^{2u(t_\pm-t_0)}/u$ for large values of $u$.
 Because ${\rm Re}[t_\pm-t_0]<0$, this provides an exponential suppression for large positive $u$.
-Furthermore the complex second arguments of the incomplete $\Gamma$-functions cause an additional oscillatory dependence with zeros at non-integer values for $u$.
-Thus the function $\tilde F$ modulates (and partially suppresses) the singular and non-analytic structures of the Borel transform of the reduced Adler function on the real $u$ axis for $u>p$, but it does not eliminate them as we have already mentioned in Sec.~\ref{sec:radius}.
-This visualizes the statement we have made for the convergence radius of the $u$ series for Eqs.~(\ref{eq:BorelFOPT2}) and (\ref{eq:BorelFOPT3}).
-The associated arbitrariness in the definition of the Borel integral of Eq.~(\ref{eq:BorelFOPT3}) in the case of IR renormalons for $u>p$ constitutes the well-known renormalon ambiguity of the FOPT spectral function moments.
+Furthermore the complex second arguments of the incomplete $\Gamma$-functions cause an additional oscillatory dependence with zeros at noninteger values for $u$.
+Thus the function $\tilde F$ modulates (and partially suppresses) the singular and nonanalytic structures contained in $B^{\rm IR}_{\hat D,p,\gamma}(u)$ on the real $u$ axis for $u>p$, but it does not eliminate them in general.
+This also visualizes the statement we have made for the convergence radius of the $u$ Taylor series of the FOPT Borel function discussed in Sec.~\ref{sec:radius}.
+To resolve the associated arbitrariness of the Borel integral of Eq.~(\ref{eq:BorelFOPT3}) in the case of IR renormalons for $u>p$ and to obtain a well-defined result, the PV prescription is therefore still needed in general.

 In the large-$\beta_0$ approximation the exponential suppression does not arise because ${\rm Re}[t_\pm-t_0]=0$ and the $\Gamma$-functions acquire zeros at integer values for $u$.
 Here, only the $\ell=0$ term contributes and we have~\cite{Ball:1995ni}